 Yet the majority of modern versions do not italicize their added words.
 Why?
 Well, for one thing, it helps them to sell choppy versions like the NASB and the loose versions like NIV.
 Ultimately these translation committees were never focused solving the translation debate and if they appear to be concerned, remember that they are crying their way to the bank!

 The use of tradition in translations

-One problem I have encountered with translation philosophy, is that there is the fantasy that we are translating the Bible in a vacuum as if we are the first people to introduce the Bible to a new generation.
-The fact is even the authorized version had this version.
-There were several before and everyone recognized the predecessor: even Wycliff New Testament recognized the Latin Vulgate prior to it.
+One problem I have encountered with translation philosophy, is that there is the fantasy that we are translating the Bible in a vacuum, as if we are the first people to introduce the Bible to a new generation.
+The fact is, even the authorized version had this issue.
+There were several versions before and everyone recognized the predecessor: even Wycliff New Testament recognized the Latin Vulgate prior to it.
 A translation has to first reflect the original Greek and Hebrew.
 Yet there is the secondary concern of the understanding of the text in the native tongue in our case English.
 Most western society is familiar with the Bible, when a society has a recognized version and the new translation argues alternative words has a recognized version and the new translation argues alternative words there is the immediate implication of the former translation being false.